Get maximum compensation for your case. Tens of Millions of Dollars in compensation were recovered for our clients.

 Depending on the particulars of a case, a property owner may be entitled to compensation for any or all of the following:

-Article 1, Section 19 of the California Constitution provides that “just compensation” must be paid for private property taken for public use.
-The courts have determined that this standard is measured by the property’s “fair market value”.
+In California, “just compensation” is measured by the property’s “fair market value”.
 Fair Market Value is defined in CCP 1263.320:

 The fair market value of the property taken is the highest price on the date of valuation that would be agreed to by a seller, being willing to sell but under no particular or urgent necessity for so doing, nor obliged to sell, and a buyer, being ready, willing, and able to buy but under no particular necessity for so doing, each dealing with the other with full knowledge of all the uses and purposes for which the property is reasonably adaptable and available.

-1. Condemning agency with interest in your property hires an appraiser to inspect and appraise your property.
+1. A condemning agency with an interest in your property hires an appraiser to inspect and appraise your property.

-4. Condemning agency will next file a complaint against you in Superior Court.
-Agency will serve a summons and complaint on you and interested parties, requiring a response.
-You may challenge the complaint although it’s likely to be overruled.
+5. The condemning agency will next file a complaint against you in Superior Court.
+You will receive a summons and complaint to which you must respond.

-8. If no settlement is agreed upon, condemning agency will provide a final offer.
+9. If no settlement is agreed upon, the condemning agency will provide a final offer.

-9. Trial is held to determine fair market value of your property and hear any other issues.
+10. If you do not accept that offer, a trial is held to determine the fair market value of your property and any other pertinent issues.

 VADEO POSTER